dkirkby/E4S/setup.md

 The final piece of software you will need is an editor that works well with the CircuitPython development environment.
 Unlike the bootloader and main program, which run on the M4, the editor runs on your computer and communicates with the M4 over USB.

-The following steps ensure that you have current working versions of these programs.
+The steps described below ensure that you have current working versions of these programs.
+The general documentation for these steps is [here](https://circuitpython.org/board/metro_m4_express/) but you should normally follow one of the dated explicit recipes below.

 ## Instructions for 4 January 2021